vegaprotocol/documentation/versioned_docs/version-v0.77/concepts/trading-on-vega/discounts-rewards.md

 * [Spec: Technical design of the volume discount program ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0084-VDPR-volume_discount_program.md).
 :::

+### Rewards for eligible participants
+Participants who exceed certain eligibility criteria can be rewarded when the eligible entities reward is funded.

+When setting up the reward, one or both criteria can be set:

+* Minimum number of governance tokens that need to be staked
+* Minimum notional time-weighted average position, on any market using the asset nominated in the reward, or the specified market/markets

 ## Trading rewards
 Market participants can also receive rewards for their trading activity, liquidity provision, and for proposing actively traded markets.